 Half Moon Bay is a quiet, crescent-shaped beach which features 3,200ft of white sand and a nearby national park.

-As well as sea turtles, snorkelers and swimmers can often spot pufferfish, barracudas, tang fish and more.
+As well as sea turtles, I saw pufferfish, barracudas, tang fish and more.
 You may even spot the occasional dolphin.

-The beach has a very unspoiled, authentic feel as it is largely undeveloped and looks like something out of a travel brochure.
+I found that this beach had a very unspoiled and authentic feel as it is largely undeveloped and it genuinely looked like something out of a travel brochure.

 This lesser-known spot is the perfect place to escape the tourists.
 Few people know about it so it feels like a private bay just for you.